pluralsh/documentation/pages/02-getting-started/01-first-steps/01-cli-quickstart.md

 If you haven't already, you'll need to follow the Plural guide to install Console.
 There are two recommended ways to do this:

-- {% doclink to="getting_started_existing_cluster" %}Bring Your Own Cluster{% /doclink %} - you've created a kubernetes cluster your way with all the main prequisites.
+- {% doclink to="getting_started_first_steps_existing_cluster" %}Bring Your Own Cluster{% /doclink %} - you've created a kubernetes cluster your way with all the main prequisites.
 You can use helm to install the management plane and then use the Console to manage itself from there.
 - `plural up` - a single command to create a new management cluster on the major clouds, wire up a basic GitOps setup and get you started.

 Both are pretty flexible, and even if you chose to use the BYOK method, we recommend looking into some of our example `plural up` repos to get some ideas on how to use our CRDs and terraform provider with all the other tools they'll commonly touch.
 You can see an example `plural up` repository [here](https://github.com/pluralsh/plural-up-demo).

 ## Use `plural up` to create your first management console

-First you'll want to follow our guide [here](getting-started/cli-quickstart) to install our CLI.
+First you'll want to follow our guide {% doclink to="getting_started_first_steps_cli_quickstart" %}here{% /doclink %} to install our CLI.
 Once you've done this, you'll simply run:

 ```sh
 plural up # optionally add --service-account <email> if you want to use a service account to group manage this console